nanakoohashi/SQL/Theory.md

 ## Relationships
 - 1:M is the relatinal model ideal.
 - 1:1 should be rare in relational database design.
+- M:N is not supported directly in the relational environment.

 ## Normal Forms
 ### 1NF